section-engineering-education/engineering-education/articles/plagiarism-detection/index.md

 Now that we have our model let's move on!

 #### Step 2:
 Using this model, we can now apply an operation to evaluate the similarity coefficient.
 In this article we will use a method called the **Cosine Similarity**.
-The Cosine similarity metric measures the *cosine angle* of two non-zero vectors.
+The cosine similarity metric measures the *cosine angle* of two non-zero vectors.

 The mathematical definition, as shown from [wiki](https://en.wikipedia.org/wiki/Cosine_similarity), can be defined as: